 Baggies – so vital when using a small cooler.
 We unpack all our perishable fruits and vegetables, as well as packaged meat into baggies we can squeeze into a bag to be airtight.
 Rotisserie chickens can be picked off the bone and baggied up to last for a couple of days too.
-We will use these to section off types of toiletries as well–and just so many other things.
+We will use baggies to section off types of toiletries as well–and just so many other things.
 Gallon size work best in our travels.
-Make sure not to go cheap here or you will end up with the unfortunate “Walmart brand cooler water bag” incident, which is a great ruiner of tasty, expensive, and much labored over food.
+Make sure not to go cheap here or you will end up with the unfortunate “cooler water” incident.
 Hefty sliders are a good choice.
-And don’t be fooled by imitation slider bags.
+Don’t be fooled by imitation slider bags.
 Target brand, Safeway brand, both have hit us with cooler water inside bagged food in the past.

-Bpa free water bottles + gallon jugs – It gets hot in a car.
-Don’t pollute your body by using basic 24-pack waters or gallon jugs.
-Invest in some BPA free gallons to refill at the 25 cent water machines, or at the very least buy some BPA free little waters.
+BPA free water bottles + gallon jugs – It gets hot in a car.
+Don’t pollute your body by using basic 24-pack waters or cheap plastic gallon jugs.
+Invest in some BPA free gallons to refill at water machines, or at the very least buy some BPA free small waters.
 Safeway 24-pack waters are now BPA free.
 And high end waters like Essentia are as well.

-Laundry pods – don’t bring liquid detergent, just don’t.
+Laundry pods – don’t bring liquid detergent–just don’t.
 So many car mats met their end after this exploded at the top of the pass and we didn’t realize for hours–or days.
-We use All pods and they are great, free and clear, and not messy.
-We unbag them and put them in a hard container so they don’t get smashed.
+We use All Free and Clear pods (or Target brand) and they are great, never messy.
+Unbag them and put just a few in a Hefty baggie.

 A laundry bag – you’ll want to keep dirty clothes separated from what is still clean.

 Blanket – in the winter we bring a nice comforter, and in the summer a light blanket.
-Shoulder seasons – sometimes both if we are traveling through a diverse set of climates.
-Early in our travels we used sleeping bags, but why…?
+Shoulder seasons–sometimes both if we are traveling through a diverse set of climates.
+Early on we used sleeping bags.
 Once we realized we wanted the road to be home, we could never bring a sleeping bag and treat it like we just going on a camping trip.
 Real quilts and blankets make it feel homey, and are just a no-brainer for us now despite their bulk.

-Wet ones – great for cleaning everything from camp dishes to hands before you prep food to sanitizing your hands when you get in and out of the car–you might be surprised at how many sticky things you come in contact with in public… And spills in the car.
-One of our most used items.
+Wet ones – great for cleaning everything from camp dishes to hands before you prep food to sanitizing your hands when you get in and out of the car–you might be surprised how many sticky things you come in contact with in public.
+Things will also spill in the car inevitably.
+Wet Ones are one of the most used items.

 Tape – can be like gold.

-Our extras – these are expenses you may not want if you are just starting out with long-term car travel, but since we were able to get them lumped in with our Subaru’s financing, we have taken great advantage of their perks.
+These are expenses you may not want if you are just starting out with long-term car travel.
+We were able to get them lumped in with the Subaru’s financing, so they didn’t cost anything out of pocket.

 Thule “pod” – The rooftop pod goes on top of the car and fits over the racks of most SUVs and holds everything you don’t want to see all the time on your trip – tent, dirty clothes, backpacks, hiking gear…and the piano.
 That’s what we put up there.